NatuurlijkLevi/enge-vibings-website/README.md

 4. Select a folder where you want the project to be.
 5. Then press open.
 6. You have now successfully installed the project.

+If you want AI integration for the games you are not done yet.
+You will need LM Studio to run commands through AI.
+To do this, you need to do the following:
+1. Install [LM Studio](https://lmstudio.ai/) if you don't have it yet.
+2. After the installation, you have to download a AI model.
+It doesn't matter which one, but I used 'Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf'.
+3. Load the model you downloaded in LM Studio (by either pressing Ctrl + L or using the button on the top middle of the screen)
+4. Go to the navbar on the left (in LM Studio) and press Developer mode (green button)
+5. Enable CORS
+6. Start the LM Studio Server.
+7. Now you successfully started the AI server

 ## Usage